SAFEGUARDING CHILDREN, YOUNG PEOPLE AND VULNERABLE ADULTS - 2022/3

 The student will present a poster analysing an actual or potential safeguarding issue for a child, young person or vulnerable adult.
 The poster will include:

-- Issues relating to equality and diversity in relation to safeguarding practice and partnership working
+- Issues related to equity and diversity in relation to safeguarding practice and partnership working

 - Ethical issues relating to safeguarding practice